BrenoLudgero/Recipe_Master/README.md

 ## Features
 * Complete Recipe Catalog:\
-  Explore the specifics of all recipes thanks to a built-in database extracted from Wowhead
+  Explore the specifics of every craftable item thanks to a built-in database extracted from Wowhead
 * Learned and Missing Recipes:\
   Track your crafting progress effortlessly – know what you've mastered and what's yet to be discovered
 * Cross-character Support: \